Best folding picnic tables of 2022

 A folding picnic table is extraordinarily versatile.
 You can use it as permanent fixtures on your patio or deck, add one as needed during parties or backyard get-togethers, bring it along with you on camping trips, or use it for outdoor businesses such as delicatessens or ice cream shops.
 There are even kid-sized ones that you can use outdoors or indoors as perfect crafting tables: they’re typically easy to clean, so it’s not a big deal if they get crayons or Elmer’s glue or—gasp!—glitter stuck on them.

-With many options to choose from, though, you’ll want to decide on a few things: material, size, design, and whether or not it has a hole for an umbrella.
+With many folding picnic table options to choose from, though, you’ll want to decide on a few things: material, size, design, and whether or not it has a hole for an umbrella.
 You’ll also want to look into manufacturers’ warranties and how easy it is (or isn’t!) to assemble, break down, and store when it’s not in use.
 The best folding picnic table for you will be one that fits your budget, your style, and your desire for portability—and of course, one that can fit all your delicious picnic recipes.

 Being foldable doesn’t always mean an easily portable table.
 Some so-called portable picnic tables and picnic benches are very heavy!
 If you need something that you can move frequently, make sure it’s light enough for you to carry (with or without help, depending on whether or not you have someone who will reliably help you) and not too cumbersome.
 Some foldable picnic tables fold lengthwise as well as at the legs, and some have handles or other features to make them easier to carry.

-- Best picnic table on a budget: 2x4basics Flip Top BenchTable
+- Best budget: 2x4basics Flip Top BenchTable

-The best folding picnic table for portability
+The best folding picnic tables for portability

 Picnic tables have some advantages over traditional patio dining sets.
 In general, they need less maintenance: fabric seats and cushions from traditional sets wear out over time and can be magnets for mold and mildew, glass tops can shatter and show dirt easily, and metal frames can lose their paint, rust, and degrade to the point of being dangerous to use.
 In windy conditions, chairs may fall over or become projectiles, and it can be impossible to store a traditional patio dining set in a shed or garage for the winter or when not in use.